netmet1/constellation-node-automation/README.md

 ```
 sudo apt-get install python3-pip
 ```
+> Note: As of the current time, this program uses default Python libraries, so *pip* may not be needed, as of this version of the automation program.
+Future releases may require *pip*, so installation is recommended.

 ### IMPORTANT
 **The constellation installation is expected to be in the root of your node's user's home directory.**